-IEC calls on President Trump to reverse this decision immediately and instead issue a new executive order that encourages fair and open competition, repeals government-mandated PLA requirements, and restores the ability for all qualified contractors—regardless of labor affiliation—to compete on a level playing field for federal and federally assisted construction projects.
-Such a measure would save taxpayers $10 billion annually.
+IEC calls on President Trump to reverse this decision immediately and instead issue a new executive order that encourages fair and open competition, repeals government-mandated PLA requirements and preferences, and restores the ability for all qualified contractors—regardless of labor affiliation—to compete on a level playing field for federal and federally assisted construction projects.
+This policy would save taxpayers $10 billion annually.

-A coalition of merit shop associations — including IEC — signed and sent a letter to the White House strongly opposing the continuation of PLAs on September 23.
-We need our members’ help to sustain pressure on the administration until this decision is repealed.
+A coalition of industry stakeholders merit shop associations — including IEC — signed and sent a letter to the White House strongly opposing the continuation of PLAs on September 23.
+We need our members’ help to sustain pressure on the administration until this decision is repealed or it is struck down by the courts.

 Please contact President Trump today and tell him to restore pro-taxpayer principles of merit-based competition and free enterprise in government contracting.
 Rescinding Biden’s Executive Order 14063 and implementing a merit-based Fair and Open Competition policy will benefit IEC members and all Americans.